HUNTER: Cory Glauner

 I was guiding bear hunters in Idaho’s Sawtooth mountains and a group of hunters from Wisconsin had sent us some trail cameras.
 We had six well-established baits spread over our Idaho bear hunting area and they were already getting hit hard even though it was only late April.
 I was excited to get the cameras out and early the next morning I made the rounds to see if we had any pictures on the trail cameras.
 I was hoping for three or four.
 We had eighty!?
 Hmmm… Who woulda guessed?
 One of our bears looked like a monster.
 And the tracks….oh the tracks.

-As the weeks went on, we confirmed it… he was a huge black bear.
+He was a huge Idaho black bear.
 We called him “Toad” and he was the type of bear you dream about.
 Not only was he big, but he was a deep chocolate color to boot.
 Our Wisconsin hunters were ecstatic.
-Not only because of Toad, we had a nice blonde bear too, appropriately named “Blondie”.
+Not only because of Toad, but we had a nice blonde bear too, appropriately named “Blondie”.

 He did come in, but it was after shooting hours.
 I sat in the stand watching him in the moonlight for a long time… drooling.
 The next two seasons were more of the same and he began to become a legend.

-It was my turn!
+It was my turn to go hunting!

 I only put out one bait, but it was in a better area with thicker cover and much harder to get to.
 This would give him fewer choices and I hoped that he would feel more comfortable in the thicker cover and come in during the shooting hours.
 I hunted hard and I passed on a bunch of nice bears.
 Big ones, blonde ones, chocolate ones, red ones and even one that I called “frosted chocolate”.
 The last night of the season I shot a small bear.

 Now for the “Blazing Saddles” part of this story.